 Chief Marketing Officer

-CMO for Kraft Heinz Australia – responsible for strategy, creative and execution for all categories for Kraft Heinz in Australia.
-Prior to that, spent 18 years in Unilever across global, regional and country roles in both marketing and sales.
-Winner of Cannes Lion, Effie and D&AD awards.
+Shalabh Atray is the Chief Marketing Officer for Kraft Heinz Australia.
+He is responsible for strategy, creative and execution for all categories for Kraft Heinz in Australia.
+Prior to that, Shalabh spent 18 years in Unilever across global, regional and country roles in both marketing and sales.
+He is also the winner of Cannes Lion, Effie and D&AD awards.

 Chief Marketing Officer

 Mark Migliorini is a Media and Marketing executive with over 20 years’ experience.
 His passion for Media, Technology and Sports has seen him work in Media Agencies (Starcom), Media Sales (Nine Entertainment Co) and for his current employer, Sportsbet.
 Over the last 8 years at Sportsbet he’s been part of a team that has built one of the most recognisable and successful brands in Australia.

 His highlights to date include developing and executing the Sportsbet social strategy which has seen it significantly outperform the competition across key engagement metrics and place it in the Top 10 brands in Australia; the development of a 360-degree communications plan for the World Cup Soccer, which saw Sportsbet launch the world’s largest hot-air balloon (in the shape of ‘Christ the Redeemer’) achieving record brand awareness and market leadership in acquisition and retention.
 His current focus at Sportsbet is centred around personalizing the customer experience across all channels both Owned and Paid.

 Director of Audiences

 Australian Broadcasting Corporation